RimeCoOfficial/postmaster/_docs/email-variables.md

 ```

 ## Variable Pairs
 The above example code allows simple variables to be replaced.
 What if you would like an entire block of variables to be repeated, with each iteration containing new values?
+Consider this example template:

 ```html
 <html>